RocketStormNet/Epic-Adventures-Of-the-Greatest-Archaeologist/README.md

 Small HTML5 game made for LudumDare 36 Jam made in 24 hours.

-Try yourself in big adventure with the greatest adventurer who was slipping on banana into the giantest well on the Planet Earth!
+Try yourself in a big adventure with the greatest adventurer who was slipping on banana into the giantest well on the Planet Earth!
 ACCIDENTLY!!!

 Powered by Phaser Game Engine